zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the Kerberos protocol.

-   :c: The connection over which this Kerberos message was sent.
+   :param c: The connection over which this Kerberos message was sent.

-   :ticket: The Kerberos ticket being used for authentication.
+   :param ticket: The Kerberos ticket being used for authentication.

-   :opts: A Kerberos AP options data structure.
+   :param opts: A Kerberos AP options data structure.

    .. zeek:see:: krb_as_request krb_as_response krb_tgs_request krb_tgs_response
       krb_ap_response krb_priv krb_safe krb_cred krb_error